ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Turrets alter P1's camera if P2 uses it
 * SuperShadow only activates for P1
 * If Dark Partner is activated first, P3 remapping fails
-* Key Doors do not react to P2
 * Some triggers (see Westopolis) do not react to P2
 * Worm Enemies will only target P1
 * Heavy Dog / Blue Falcon do not damage P2